Tools for obesity diagnosis in adults

 What are the next steps?

-What other options are available to help Monica manage her weight?
+What options are available to Simone to help her manage her weight?

 Woman in dress standing and smiling (actor portrayal)